pars-linux/web/web/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 History Comments
 ----------------

-Every time you make changes, that means whenever you increment a package release, you must add a history comment. (look `here <http://developer.pardus.org.tr/guides/packaging/howto_create_pisi_package.html>`_) The repository commit message  also the same with the history comment.
+Every time you make changes, that means whenever you increment a package release, you must add a history comment. (look :ref:`howto-create-pisi-packages`) The repository commit message  also the same with the history comment.
 This is important because the other developers and also users can follow the changes.

 Therefore there are some restrictions while writing history comments